abstools/abstools/README.md

 Using Docker
 ------------

-To run the collaboratory locally using Docker, execute the following commands after cloning the repository:
+To run the ABS collaboratory (a browser-based IDE for ABS) locally using Docker, execute the following command:

-    make frontend
-    docker build -t easyinterface .
-    docker run -p 8080:80 --rm easyinterface
+    docker run -p 8080:80 --rm abslang/collaboratory:latest

 Then connect your browser to http://localhost:8080/.
-See the docker documentation for information on how to start the container in the background and other options.
+It is not necessary to clone the repository or compile the toolchain to run the ABS collaboratory.

 Using Vagrant
 -------------